phalcon-orphanage/docs/en/api/Phalcon_Http_Request_File.rst

 public *string*  **getType** ()

-Returns the mime type reported by the browser
+Returns the mime type reported by the browser This mime type is not completely secure, use getRealType() instead

+public *string*  **getRealType** ()

+Gets the real mime type of the upload file using finfo

 public *boolean*  **moveTo** (*string* $destination)

-Move the temporary file to a destination within the application
+Moves the temporary file to a destination within the application